Soviet submarine K-8

 K-8 was a November-class submarine of the Soviet Northern Fleet that sank in the Bay of Biscay with her nuclear weapons on board on April 12, 1970.
 A fire on April 8 had disabled the submarine and it was being towed in rough seas.
-Fifty-two crewmen were killed attempting the salvage of the boat when it sank.
+Fifty-two crewmen were killed attempting the salvage of the submarine when it sank.

 Accidents

 1960 loss of coolant

 On 13 October 1960, while operating in the Barents Sea, K-8 suffered a ruptured steam generator tube, causing a loss-of-coolant accident.
 While the crew jury-rigged a system to supply emergency cooling water to the reactor, preventing a reactor core meltdown, large amounts of radioactive gas leaked out which contaminated the entire vessel.
 The gas radiation levels could not be determined because instrumentation could not measure such large scales.
 Three of the crew suffered visible radiation injuries, and many crewmen were exposed to doses of up to 1.8–2 Sv (180–200 rem).